edeszarka/health_assistant/README.md

 # 🏥 Health Assistant

-> **A local-first personal health intelligence assistant powered by Qwen 3, PostgreSQL/pgvector, and Streamlit.**
+> **A local-first personal health intelligence assistant powered by Llama 3.2, PostgreSQL/pgvector, and Streamlit.**

 > ⚠️ **Disclaimer**: This software is for **informational purposes only**.
 It does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional.